 Smart hubs are effectively the brains of your smart home operation and can control multiple products from different brands in one place.
 Though Samsung’s SmartThings hub comes with its own Android app, you can also control it with your voice through the Google Home, giving you access to lights, security systems, thermostats, and more (so long as you have the compatible products).

-Samsung’s third-generation model, released last year, has Wi-Fi access its predecessors lacked, and is also a little smaller.
+Samsung’s third-generation model has Wi-Fi access its predecessors lacked and is also a little smaller.
 This model doesn’t have a battery, though, so if you power cuts you won’t be able to use it.
+You can get it on Amazon for around $70.